 Get creative.

-My sister Becky coordinated this project while I was in hospital for the bone marrow transplant.
-Becky went around to my aunts, uncles, cousins, brothers, sisters, grandma and parents and invited each of them to create a page for the book, wishing me well on my recovery and health journey.
+While I was in hospital for the bone marrow transplant, my sister Becky spearheaded the creation of a “Book of Encouragement.”
+She went around to my aunts, uncles, cousins, brothers, sisters, grandma and parents and invited each of them to create a page for the book, wishing me well on my recovery and health journey.

-Like the birthday surprise, I didn’t know about the book until Becky delivered it to me in my hospital room.
-And like the birthday surprise, it gave my spirits such a great and much-needed boost.
+It gave my spirits a much-needed boost.
 I laughed myself silly (a dangerous thing to do when dealing with the menace of ferocious diarrhoea) reading the many hilarious and creative entries and felt my resolve strengthen as I read the many inspirational and motivational notes.

 Distract them.